Palliative Care Plus

 What are the costs associated with a palliative care consult?

 Medicare, Medicaid, and most private insurances cover the costs of palliative care consultations.
-For people without coverage, the Cascade Health Foundation provide charity care when needed.
+For people without coverage, the Cascade Health Foundation can often provide financial assistance.